johannesu/partial-enumeration/README.md

 Installation
 ----------
-You will need MATLAB and a c++ compiler.
+MATLAB and a c++ compiler is needed.
 Setup matlab using mex -setup.
 All files are compiled automatically.

 The code has been tested on